jdh4/sreport_cluster_usage/README.md

 $ sreport cluster AccountUtilizationByUser tree -t percent  | grep -E ' {35}'
 ```

 What does the sum of the columns not equal root?
+Need to eliminiate subgroups.

 ```
 $ sreport cluster AccountUtilizationByUser tree  | grep -E ' {35}'